By CORY ELIA

 In November, Portland City Council will vote on the Portland Street Response pilot project.
 Both Mayor Ted Wheeler and Commissioner Jo Anne Hardesty support the program, and $500,000 have already been allocated for it.
 Currently, working groups are deciding details of the pilot project, and Pamplin Media reported in mid-September that there is a disagreement on whether it should be administered by the Portland Fire Bureau or a third-party contractor.

-The training for this session was a deeply comprehensive explanation of Eugene, Oregon’s CAHOOTS (Critical Assistance Helping Out On The Streets) model held at Taborspace on 54th and Belmont, late last month.
+The training for this session was a deeply comprehensive explanation of Eugene, Oregon’s CAHOOTS (Critical Assistance Helping Out On The Streets) model held at Taborspace on 54th Avenue and Belmont Street, late last month.
 The crisis workers’ role in Portland Street Response, which is being based on CAHOOTS), was the focus of the training.

 The main speaker was Ben Brubaker of White Bird Clinic.